kaustuvkunal/map-reduce/src/main/java/com/kk/mapreduce/topnproblem/README.md

-<h>TopN Problem using MapReduce</h>
+###	 TopN Problem using MapReduce</h>

-MapRedcue can be used in problems where we need to find topN elements in a data sets for example
+MapRedcue can be used in problems when we need fetch topN elements in a data sets for example,
-Finding top 10 salary of a company
+-	Finding top 10 salary of a company
-Finding top 50 Higest paid employe
+-	Finding top 50 higest paid employe
-Finding top hastag of the day from twitter data set Top 100 cited paper related to a particular topic
+-	Finding top hastag of the day from twitter data set

- Note:
+-	Top 100 cited paper related to a particular topic

- While solving we hav to take account that values can be duplicate two employee can have same salary, in such case we can have more than n results with  all n+1 entries will have identical values
+ We have to take account of duplicate  values for example two employee can have same salary, in such case we can have more than n results with all n+1 entries as identical values.
+So,

- If we are calculatin top N salay then there will be 10 entries only If we are to fetch top 10 highly paid employ it may emit more than 10 entries
+ -	If we are calculating top N salary then there will be 10 entries only
+ -	If we are to fetch top 10 highly paid employ it may emit more than 10 entries

- Soultion 1:

- Tree Map
+######		Solution 1: Using Tree Map
- Declare N-size tree map in setup method
+ -	Declare N-size tree map in setup method
- Initialise in map method
+ -	Initialize in map method
- emit in cleanup method
+ -	Emit in cleanup method
+ -	Use single reducer and emit tree map entries in reducer

- the tree map does not keep into acount duplicates so its not a feasible solution Howeverif you want to use tree sort we need to implement custom comparator to keep track of duplicates.
+ The tree map does not keep into account duplicates so its not a feasible solution However if you want to use tree sort we need to implement custom comparator to keep track of duplicates.
- Use single reducer approach and emit tree map entries in redcucer.

- Solution 2 :
+######	 Solution 2 : Using Combiner

-Let map method emith key sorted by default
+- 	Map method emit sorted key (by default)
-Use combiner to fetch top N keys  of the map
+-	Use combiner to fetch top N keys of the map

-In the reducer emit  respective key or values base on use case
+-	In the reducer emit respective key or values base on our use case

-***************

-We have solve finding top N slay and wealthest problem note the chage in reducer mapper and reducer code is common

- *************
- Execution commands
+We have fetched
+-top N salary and
+-top N wealthiest

- Top N salary
+ ### Execution Command  Top N salary

- From mapreduce folder

-hadoop jar target/map-reduce-1.0-SNAPSHOT.jar com.kk.mapreduce.topnproblem.TopNSalariesDriver  <input-Path>  <outputpath>
+`hadoop jar <path-for-map-reduce-1.0-SNAPSHOT.jar> com.kk.mapreduce.topnproblem.TopNSalariesDriver  <input-Path>  <outputpath>`

-Top N highest paid employee
+### Execution Command  Top N highest paid employee
-hadoop jar target/map-reduce-1.0-SNAPSHOT.jar com.kk.mapreduce.topnproblem.TopNWealthiestPersonsDriver <input-Path>  <outputpath>
+`hadoop jar <path-for-map-reduce-1.0-SNAPSHOT.jar> com.kk.mapreduce.topnproblem.TopNWealthiestPersonsDriver <input-Path>  <outputpath> `

-************
-If there are multiple part-r-filies combing a single sorted file usibg unit command